 5) It points out to the group that applause is an acceptable and expected reaction to close-up magic.

 6) It doubles the amount of applause the whole room hears as spectators clap at the beginning and the end of the set.

 7) It relaxes your helper/spectator as they see you will get the group to appreciate them.

 8) The Alpha Spectator will be one of the most enthusiastic clappers as it’s their ‘table partner’ involved.

-9) It raises anticipation from other tables about what is being shown, so you get other tables calling you over as you walk around choosing your next table.
+9) It raises anticipation from other tables about what is being shown, so you get other tables calling you over as you walk around choosing when to approach a table.